danielfett/yesses/README.md

 between the lists FINDINGS1 and FINDINGS2.
 Note that, if the entries in these list contain different set of keys, only keys common to both lists are matched.

+The third form checks if the lists FINDINGS1 and FINDINGS2 contain the same elements (in any order) and no extra elements.

 ### `output` ###